Waking up tired? Sneezing indoors? Air feeling stale?

 What’s Inside Your Mini Split

-All mini split indoor units have filters located behind the front panel or in the air intake grill that help trap dust and debris before air is recirculated through your room.
+All mini split indoor units have filters located behind the front panel or within the air intake grill that help trap dust and debris before air is recirculated through your room.

 Not all filters are the same.
-Sizes vary by model, some are washable and others are not, and some systems use multiple filter types at once.
+Sizes and capabilities vary by model — some are washable and others are not — and some systems use multiple filter types at once.

 If they look dirty, warped, or you’re unsure what you’re looking at — that’s your sign.